empirical-org/Empirical-Core/services/QuillLMS/README.md

 QuillLMS is the Learning Management System that powers Quill.org.
 It is part of Empirical-Core Here's how to get QuillLMS running on your system:

-1. Download and install [rbenv](https://github.com/sstephenson/rbenv) (or another Ruby version manager of your choice).
-You need to have Ruby version 2.5.1 installed in order to use Empirical Core.
-The best way to make sure you have version 2.5.1 is to follow the README and wiki of the Ruby version manager that you download.
+2. Download and install [rbenv](https://github.com/sstephenson/rbenv) (or another Ruby version manager of your choice).
+You need to have Ruby version 3.1.4 installed in order to use Empirical Core.
+The best way to make sure you have version 3.1.4 is to follow the README and wiki of the Ruby version manager that you download.
+(You can check the .ruby-version file to find out the latest ruby version we are using in case this readme is out of date).

    If you decide to use rbenv, then [homebrew](http://brew.sh/) has a really great and easy-to-use setup and install process: